Published on Brock University (http://brocku.ca)

 There are very limited circumstances under which a student may stay in residence during the Winter Break.
 Please note the following statement which was in the residence on-line application:

 ”Students are not allowed to stay in residence during the Winter Break.
-The last night in residence is Tuesday, December 17, 2013.
-Students will be allowed to return to residence after the Winter Break at noon on Sunday, January 5, 2014.
-The only exceptions to this rule will be limited to students who satisfy the specific criteria noted below:
+The last night in residence is Tuesday, December 22, 2015.
+Students will be allowed to return to residence after the Winter Break at noon on Sunday, January 3, 2016.
+The only exceptions will be limited to students who satisfy the specific criteria noted below:

-Indicating that you require accommodation in residence during part or all of the Winter Break will result in an assignment to Village Residence or Quarry View Residence.
-There will be an additional fee of $160 per week (or any part thereof) for those staying over the Winter Break.
+Indicating that you require accommodation in residence during part or all of the Winter Break will result in an assignment to Quarry View Residence.
+There will be an additional fee of $240 per week (or any part thereof) for those staying over the Winter Break.
 The Department of Residences will consider all requests in line with this Winter Break Policy.
 The Department reserves the right to deny an application to stay over the Winter Break.”